evolvingstuff/vdw2/content/posts/dengue-fever-decimated-by-vitamin-d-many-studies.md

 ---

+ **What am I missing?
+Dengue is increasing
- **What am I missing?Dengue is increasingVitamin D fights Dengue and many other viruses.  &nbsp; &nbsp; Is Vitamin D ignored because it is not a vaccine?**
+Vitamin D fights Dengue and many other viruses.
+ &nbsp; &nbsp; Is Vitamin D ignored because it is not a vaccine?**

 {{< toc >}}